[Exclusive] Belgium seizes assets in Russia money-laundering affair

 But Cyprus, where Kluyev, the alleged Russian mob chief, owned property and bank accounts, has not seized anything or charged anybody.

-Russia has put pressure on Cyprus to shut down Hermitage's lawyers there.
+Meanwhile, Russia has put pressure on Cyprus to shut down Hermitage's lawyers in Nicosia.

-And it has tried to mystify EU authorities with disinformation, for instance: that Hermitage owner Bill Browder was a US spy who killed Magnitsky himself in a false-flag attack.
+And it has tried to mystify EU authorities with disinformation, for instance: that Hermitage owner Bill Browder was a US spy who murdered Magnitsky himself in a false-flag attack.

-"So far, no one has been indicted and no assets have been frozen," Browder told EUobserver.
+"So far, no one has been indicted and no assets have been frozen [in Cyprus]," Browder told EUobserver.

 "The only thing to happen in Cyprus is that authorities there have been trying to cooperate with a Russian prosecutor's office in the Russians' trumped up case against me", he added.

-Bauska, the Latvian police officer, said "there was no pressure [on Latvia] from the Russian federation," during his investigation.
+Bauska, the Latvian police officer, said "there was no pressure [on Latvia] from the Russian Federation," during his investigation.

 "However, there were some problems with the execution of the MLA [Mutual Legal Assistance request], namely that the Russian side revealed facts and provided information from its point of view," he added.